katiefrances/on-the-record/README.md

 - Changing the general design & Interface
 - Moving the search to the top of the page on the homepage
 - Implementing a simpler, better laid out homepage
-- Better colours, the current colour scheme is awful
+- Better colours, the current colour scheme isn't ideal

 ## _Why within Australia?_